This post may contain affiliate links. Please read our disclosure policy.

 - 1 teaspoon fresh thyme leaves

 - While the eggplants are roasting, prepare the rest of the meal.
-Heat the 1 tablespoon of olive oil in a medium-sized pot over medium-high heat.
+Heat the olive oil in a medium-sized pot over medium-high heat.
 Add the garlic and cook until fragrant, about 1 minute.
 Add all the other tomato sauce ingredients and bring the pot to a boil.
-Reduce the heat to a gently simmer.
+Reduce the heat to a gently simmer.1 tablespoon olive oil, 3 cloves garlic, 1 teaspoon sea salt, ¼ teaspoon red pepper flakes, 28 ounce can of diced tomatoes, 1 tablespoon balsamic vinegar

 - When the eggplants come out of the oven, set them aside to cool for a minute.
 (Keep the oven on.)
 Pour the tomato sauce into an oven proof baking dish.

 - Divide the ricotta filling between the eggplant slices, heaping the filling on the wide end of the eggplant, and top with the basil.
-Carefully roll the eggplant around the filling and place, seam-side down, in the tomato sauce in the baking dish.
+Carefully roll the eggplant around the filling and place, seam-side down, in the tomato sauce in the baking dish.½ cup basil

 - Sprinkle the parmesan over the top and bake in the oven until bubbly, about 15 minutes.
-Serve with extra parmesan and some basil sprinkled over the top.
+Serve with extra parmesan and some basil sprinkled over the top.½ cup grated parmesan